 The music makes you feel so good in this one, it has kind of a jazzy feel to it mixed with the older gothic themes and it has a few original hits like Bloodlines and Opus.13.
 The game’s earlier stages boast some of the best remixes of the classic NES Castlevania tunes you can find.
 Normally I would not praise a game for having 3 older tunes in the game but the Rondo of Blood versions of Vampire Killer, Bloody Tears and The Beginning are absolutely insane!
 These are the go to versions of the tunes I listen to on my mp3.

 One great thing about this game is that you can save your game!
-Yes finally you do not need to input a password, big plus for a game this old.
+Yes finally you do not need to input a password!
+A big plus for a game this old.

 Here is a detailed longplay… Take a look for yourself ***contains spoilers***

-The gameplay is fantastic, it looks, feels and sounds amazing and the alternative stages, unlocking Maria, saving the other girls and 100% the game is all fun and makes it last way beyond your 1st clear.
-In fact you will probably end up completing everything in the game more than once if you are a Castlevania fan like me.
+The gameplay is fantastic, it looks, feels and sounds amazing and the task of the alternative stages, unlocking Maria, saving the other girls and getting that elusive 100% clear of the game adds up to Rondo of Blood probably being the best classic Castlevania game ever made.
+You will probably end up completing everything in the game more than once if you are a Castlevania fan like me.
 Playing the game is that much fun!
-This is the coolest Castlevania game out there by far.
+This is the coolest Castlevania game out there by far and I just keep coming back to it.

 Overall I think Rondo of Blood is such an amazing game that it’s a shame that it’s so hard to reach.
 Like I said a PSP version exists.
 It is actually a remake but inside the remake you can unlock the original game (and Symphony of the Night) and it plays the same as the PC Engine original but you are going to want to play the game on a big screen with good sound.
-So either go to the Wii virtual console, get a translated repro from PCE Works, burn it yourself or fork over the big bucks!
-It’s worth it!
+So either go to the Wii virtual console, get a translated ISO and burn it on CD yourself.
 The PSP remake version is still a very solid purchase if you ask me.
 Great remake of a masterpiece!

 Music and sound 9